bshalem/kwp/README.md

 The single file to download the entire data is [kwp.json](kwp.json).

 # Paper
-Motivation for simple interpreted queries, data construction and analyses are available in our companion paper:
+Motivation for simple interpreted queries, data construction, and analyses are available in our companion paper:

 - Avi Bleiweiss. *Neural Sequence Modeling in Physical Language Understanding*.
 In NCTA, 2019. (oral)